About this place

 He named it Lucky Bay when his vessel HMS Investigator took shelter here from a summer storm.
 The botanist Robert Brown went ashore and explored a diverse and largely unknown flora, discovering and naming many new species.
 A plaque on the rocks at the eastern end of the bay celebrates this historic event.

-Set up camp at Lucky Bay Campground, explore the trails and visit the beach which is arguably the whitest sand in Australia.
+Set up camp at Lucky Bay Campground (make sure you book in advance, it's super popular), explore the trails and visit the beach which is ,arguably, the whitest sand in Australia.

 Safety information